 Email marketing is great, we all know it.
 However, preparing that high converting email takes quite a bit of your time.
 Crafting catchy subject line, writing engaging copy and creating impressive images is not that easy as it might sound.

 Push notifications, on the other hand, are short and sweet.
-And most importantly, never end up in SPAM.
+And most importantly they never end up in the SPAM folder of your mailbox.
 Push messages essentially consist of 4 main elements.
 Let’s break down the example below.

 Title (1) is a headline of the push message and usually is the only piece of text that visitor makes a judgment on while deciding whether or not to click on it.

 Message (2) is a body of a push notification.
 It usually explains the offer or invitation in more detail.

 URL (3) helps visitors to understand where the message is coming from.
 Even though in most cases notifications direct subscribers to certain pages (product categories, promotional offers, etc.), only the domain name is displayed on a notification itself.